Catgut: Musical instruments

-Before 1900, the best strings for musical instruments were reputedly from Italy.
+Before 1900, the reputedly best strings for musical instruments came from Italy.
 Musicians believed the best were from Naples, though Rome and other Italian cities also produced excellent strings.
 Today high quality gut strings are produced mostly in Italy, Germany, and the United States.
-They are also made elsewhere, for example in India and Morocco, for local use.
+They are also made in other countries for local use; for example in India, Mali, and Morocco.

 Sutures

 Catgut suture was once a widely used material in surgical settings.
 Catgut sutures remain in use in developing countries where they are locally less expensive and easier to obtain.
 Catgut treated with chromium salts, known as chromic catgut, is also used in surgery.

 Tennis racquets

 Natural gut is still used as a high-performance string in tennis racquets, although it had more popularity in the past and is being displaced by synthetic strings.

 Clocks

-Catgut is also traditionally used to hang the weights in grandfather clocks.
+Catgut was also used traditionally to hang the weights in grandfather clocks, although has been replaced in modern times by metal wire, woven metal rope, or fine chains.

 Watches

-Catgut was also used in early pocket timepieces from their invention up until the use of Fusee chains.
+Catgut was also used in early pocket timepieces from their invention up until the use of the Fusee chain.